 H24 is correlated to BC Ministry of Education's grade 4 curriculum standards in the Grade 4 Science; it also aligns with the Ministry of Education's efforts to work with the BC Climate Action Secretariat to establish and coordinate Green School initiatives.

 The Green Bricks presenters are Diana Klein, P.Eng., CSBA, LEED AP BD+C, a sustainable building design consultant; Fiona Zawadzki, B.A.
-(Hons), B.Ed., educational consultant specializing in sustainability education; Kathryn Wynn Dulvy, an international scientific expedition leader and youth sustainability education specialist; and Mandeep Kajla B.A., CHRP, a facilitation consultant with a passion for environmental stewardship.
+(Hons), B.Ed., educational consultant specializing in sustainability education; and Kathryn Wynn Dulvy, an international scientific expedition leader and youth sustainability education specialist.
 They will engage students in exploring many aspects of sustainable building design and introduce new and emerging career opportunities in sustainability and the built environment.

 BC Curriculum Connection: